opendatasoft/ods-documentation/source/publishing_data/12_translating_dataset/translating_dataset.rst

    If an element is not translated, it will appear in the portal in its original value, no matter the language selected by the user.

    If an original element is modified after it has been translated, a notification will be displayed in the Translation tab, as well as in the translation interface.
 In the latter, one can choose to keep the current translation or modify it.
+Until this has been done, the original non-translated value will be displayed in the published dataset.

 Managing translations in the translation interface
 --------------------------------------------------